ROCm/rocSOLVER/README.md

 and rocSOLVER shared libraries will become link-time and run-time dependencies for the user application.

+If you are a developer contributing to rocSOLVER, you may wish to run `.githooks/install` to install the git hooks for autoformatting.

-# Using rocSOLVER example
+## Using rocSOLVER

-The following code snippet uses rocSOLVER to compute the QR factorization of a general m-by-n real matrix in double precision.
-For a description of the function `rocsolver_dgeqrf`, see the [API documentation][5].
+The following code snippet shows how to compute the QR factorization of a general m-by-n real matrix in double precision using rocSOLVER.
+A longer version of this example is provided in the [rocSOLVER samples][5].
+For a description of the function `rocsolver_dgeqrf`, see the [API documentation][6].

 ```cpp
 /////////////////////////////